Matt5sean3/GtkBuilderAid.jl/README.md

 ### Argument Type Assumptions

 The first and final argument types of a callback can usually be guessed without a problem, which is what the Gtk wrapper does internally for `signal_connect`.
-Similarly, adding this assumption would make this package more user friendly and better in-line with the Gtk wrapper library.
+Similarly, adding this assumption would make this package more user friendly and better in-line with the Gtk wrapper library, however that assumption has not been implemented yet.